Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

 In the mornings, I let my flock loose to range.
 Since they are still mostly wild birds, they do not have specific “square-meter” housing requirements.
 Just provide enough space for your birds to be comfortable at night and let them free range during the day.

-Except for twice daily feedings, Guinea fowl are remarkably care-free.
+Except for twice-daily feedings, guineafowl are remarkably low maintenence.

 Guinea Fowl Health Care

-Although mortality rates can be high in keets, once the Guinea fowl become adults they are hardy birds.
-They spend much of their time on the ground but fly when approached by predators so are not as likely to be injured as a chicken.
+Although mortality rates can be high in keets, once the guineafowl become adults they are hardy birds.
+They spend much of their time on the ground but fly when approached by predators, so they are not as likely to be injured as a chicken.